tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: it appears that "selective inheritance" just isn't a thing.
 What now?
 			- IDEA: makes sense... in all other cases I inherit from simple parents to more complex children
 			- IDEA: WarnClass is simpler... so it should be the parent
-			- IDEA: TrigDetectMixIn - inherited by both WarnClass and MachineMixIn w/ only trig_check method?
-			- IDEA: A MixIn of a MixIn seems over-complicated...
 			- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
 			- IDEA: as a future activity, I can look to de-dup in a more elegant fashion
+	- TBD: git branch merge with master
+		- TBD: 'git checkout master' to switch focus to master
+		- TBD: 'git branch: to confirm focus
+		- TBD: 'git merge <FEATURE_NAME> -m "branch <FEATURE_NAME> merge"'
+		- TBD: 'git push' to push merge to origin (GitHub)
+		- TBD: confirm that origin is updated
+		- TBD: confirm that code is updated and still runs
+		- TBD: 'git branch -d <FEATURE_NAME>' to clean-up local branch
+		- TBD: 'git push origin --delete <FEATURE_NAME>' to clean up origin
+		- TBD: confirm origin is cleaned up
+		- TBD: post-branch-delete run test
+	- TBD: update cleesh engine version build

+- IDEA: triggers
+	- IDEA: Modular Triggers? (named after intent; match cond, result, & mach)
+	- IDEA: Establish switch triggers such that timer as trigger is more natural
+	- TBD: update cleesh engine version build

 - TBD: Cases where I want a modular machine to run despite an error standard
 	- IDEA: perhaps move to separate 'Errors' section
 		- IDEA: new Errors class inherits from Invisible; now also returns is_attemptable
 	- IDEA: problem description
 		- IDEA: e.g. 'go north' in antechamber triggers goblin
 		- IDEA: i.e. should it ever be possible to override an error?
 If so, then how?
 		- IDEA: the 'open portcullis' case is a special problem here - it will tell Burt it's locked...
 			- IDEA: but the Goblin should attack before Burt can touch the Portcullis
 	- IDEA: general thinking / philosophy
 		- IDEA: narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
 		- DECISION: use fake_door for now and swap on goblin death
 		- RECONSIDER: 'take axe' case is hard to fake out... maybe I do need an interupt() module after all??
 	- IDEA: possible solution 1
 		- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
 		- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
 	- IDEA: possible solutions 2
 		- IDEA: what we really need to do is differentiate between "attemptable" failure vs. "impossible"
 		- IDEA: attempting to open a locked door is the poster child for this
 			- IDEA: it is reasonable for the player to attempt a new door they find
 			- IDEA: in fact, they can only learn that it is locked by making the attempt
 			- IDEA: further, if there is a guard in the room, it is reasonably that they take action
 			- IDEA: against a player that is rattling the locked door they are guarding
 		- IDEA: by contrast: 'eat horseshoe' (when there is no nearby horseshoe) is NOT attemptable
 			- IDEA: and should not be dignified by a pre_action() response
 		- TBD: in errors, return is_attemptable
 			- TBD: if is_attemptable == True, time passes, and both pre_act() and auto_act() run
 			- IDEA: all errors that return useful info (e.g. 'locked door') are attemptable
 			- IDEA: is_attemptable = False for all cases where the obj is not in room
 			- IDEA: in between is tricky...
 			- IDEA: go <direction w/ no exit> and take <obj held by creature> are good attemptable candidates
 	- IDEA: alternative work-arounds:
 		- TBD: Maybe just 'x axe' case?
 		- TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?
+	- TBD: update cleesh engine version build

 - TBD: state machine for hedgehog
 	- IDEA: need to implement hedgehog state machine based on creature state
 		- IDEA: Both hedgehog and throne_broach_dispenser would be better implemented as state machines
 		- TBD: state machines and other general purpose mod-machs
-	- IDEA: event bus for goblin dies => dispense panel
+	- TBD: update cleesh engine version build

 - TBD: mod-mach bug fixes
 	- TBD: fix hedgehog description after sword is returned (before goblin killed)
 	- TBD: auto_static_behavior for goblin? each turn - maybe should be a standard function??
 		EXAMPLE: "the goblin is eyeing you coldly"
 	- TBD: fix eat_biscuits_warning
 		- TBD so that it no longer lives in just entrance and main_hall
 		- TBD: and no longer triggers when biscuits not in hand
 		- IDEA:  making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
 	- TBD: Do we really need to test for goblin in antechamber??? (will the goblin ever move)
 	- TBD: should hedgehog_distracted_mach just be replaced by a Creature class attribute?
 	- IDEA: Can we create a general purpose Dispenser machine - for use with Crown and Broach?
 		- IDEA: would also be useful for control_panel
 	- TBD: broaden hedgehog response to interacting with sword (e.g. "pull sword" should trigger)
+- TBD: update cleesh engine version build

 - TBD: debug ideas:
 	- IDEA: room should have show_machs() method that lists all local mod-machs
 	- TBD: mach visible command (include switchs, warnings, and timers too)
 	- TBD: machine purpose and state command (include warnings and timers too)
 	- IDEA: machine mix-in should have a dbg_describe() method that describes the machine (like K8s)
 	- IDEA: dbg_describe and debug_show_mach commands
 		- IDEA: to keep obj names short, just use abreviations <mach_name>_r1_m1
 		- IDEA: to understant what mod-mach does, have attribute that explains each module
 		- IDEA: also explains each result and condition
 		- IDEA: then have debug-only command that describes mod-mach based on that attribute
 		- IDEA: would also presumably need debug_show_mach command
-	- TBD: update version build #
+	- TBD: update cleesh engine version build

 - TBD: in mk_def_pkl(), sort out more elegant assignment process for self referenced obj
 	- EXAMPLE: re-assigning goblin to goblin_mach after goblin Creature instantiation
 	- ANALYSIS: basic problem pattern = obj => obj_mach => obj_cond / obj_result => obj
 	- IDEA: pass/link obj to obj_con/obj_result innately (not explicitly) as part of call/assignment?
+	- TBD: update cleesh engine version build

 - TBD: update modular machine doc!

 	- TBD: <TEMPLATE>
 		- TBD: create new <FEATURE_NAME>_feature git branch